Cottage Food Laws in Ohio

 No. Ohio limits cottage food sales to direct-to-consumer venues like farmers markets and from home.

-Running a cottage food business in Ohio?
+Running a bakery in Ohio?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.